GClunies/reflekt/README.md

 > It ONLY reads table and column names for artifact templating.

 ### dbt
 [dbt](https://www.getdbt.com/) enables anyone that knows SQL to transform data in a cloud data warehouse.
-But following [best practice](https://docs.getdbt.com/guides/best-practices/how-we-structure/1-guide-overview) means:
+When modeling in dbt, it is [best practice](https://docs.getdbt.com/guides/best-practices/how-we-structure/1-guide-overview) to:
 - Define sources pointing to the raw data.
 - Write staging models that [rename, recast, or usefully reconsider](https://discourse.getdbt.com/t/how-we-used-to-structure-our-dbt-projects/355#data-transformation-101-1) columns into a consistent format.
 - Document and test the staging models.

-For 100s of product analytics events, that change at the pace of product development, this can be **burdensome and boring.**

-That's where [`reflekt build`](#reflekt-build) steps in.
+But with 100s of events that *will* change as the product evolves, this can be **burdensome and boring.** That's where [`reflekt build`](#reflekt-build) steps in.

 ## Contribute
 - Source Code: [github.com/GClunies/reflekt](https://github.com/GClunies/reflekt)